User Interface

 4. Polish App

-As general polishing, we can adjust the camera and add some metrics.
+As general polishing, we can adjust the camera, add some metrics and bind certain behaviors to hotkeys.

 A. Camera